Compressed XML Sitemaps: sitemap.xml vs sitemap.xml.gz

 A1 Sitemap Generator

-support generating sitemaps using GZip compression.
+support generating sitemaps using Gzip compression.
 Usually such sitemap files

-end with file extesion
+end with file extension .gz or .xml.gz

 Solving Problems with Compressed XML Sitemaps

-the compressed sitemap file such as
+the compressed sitemap file.

 However, if your webserver is not sending correct MIME headers for .gz files,